microsoft/pxt-arcade/docs/physics-tests/shapes.md

 # Shapes

-Make a bunch of shapes bounce around the tile map.
+Make several of shapes bounce around in the tile map.
-Press A to spawn a new sprite with a random shape.
+Press the **A** button to spawn a new sprite with a random shape.

-The purple circle is too large to fit into a single tile, so depending on the placement it could spawn in
+The purple circle is too large to fit within a single tile, so depending on the placement, it could spawn in an area that is too small for it to fit in.
+Move the player sprite around in the maze to set spawn locations of different size.

 ```sim
 let shapes = [